sglebs/elasticsearch/README.md

 Using
 ======
-It is best to try it with our kibana project.
+It is best to try it with our kibana project - https://github.com/sglebs/kibana